 The International School boarding options

 Each house has wifi, spacious rooms and communal space where students can relax.
-Wyviill Court and St Philip’s are divided with boys and girls rooms located separately on the site.
-Nash House is a girls boarding house.
+St Philip’s is divided with boys’ and girls’ rooms located separately on the site.
+Wyvill Court is a boys’ boarding house.
+Nash House is a girls’ boarding house.
+Hayfield House is divided with boys’ and girls’ rooms located separately on the site.

 Students eat lunch and dinner at the school.
 The food is prepared by Holroyd Howe, a professional catering company, providing a healthy nutritious range of foods with plenty of choice.
 After dinner, students return to their boarding houses for a one to two hour study period.
 All students are in their rooms by 10pm at the latest.